Neotys-Labs/neoload-cli/README.md

    <pre><code>neoload test-settings use NewTest1</code></pre>
 * or by adding the name or id of the test to the project command
    <pre><code>neoload project --path tests/neoload_projects/example_1/ upload NewTest1</code></pre>
+:warning: If the Test has no scenario or a scenario that does not exist in the project, then the scenario "Custom" will be selected by default (10 VUs for 5 minutes).

 To Validate the syntax and schema of the as-code project yaml files
 ```